stomur/lead-pilot/README.md

-# SoKat Lead Pilot
+# SoKat Lead Pilot Debug

-A lightweight Streamlit app that captures, qualifies, and stores inbound leads to Google Sheets and Excel.

-## Setup Instructions
-1. Upload this repo to GitHub
-2. Deploy to Streamlit Cloud
-3. Add your API keys to Streamlit secrets

-### Required secrets.toml format:
-OPENAI_API_KEY = "sk-..."
-GCP_SERVICE_ACCOUNT = """{ ... }"""
+A debug version of the Streamlit app that logs the service account email and confirms the sheet exists.